We get hundreds of enquiries a year about growing fruit trees in the UK at altitude and our answers usually start off with something like:

 "Unfortunately your location sounds beautiful but (from the perspective of fruit trees) terrible.
-You site is high up and almost certainly windy given that you are south facing and prevailing winds are south-westerly...."
+Your site is high up and almost certainly windy given that you are south facing and prevailing winds are south-westerly, and the lava might be an issue...."

-Because we are nice friendly people, we try to explain why this is a problem:
+Because we do a good impression of being nice friendly people, we try to explain why this is a problem:

 We would love to sell as many orchards as we can, but without hedging or a windbreak they are a waste of time and money at altitudes over 800 feet unless peculiar circumstances apply.